17 Tips On How To Write A Good Personal Statement

 You cannot write a good personal statement if you do not see the personal statement as an opportunity rather than a hell of a task.

-Your personal statement is an opportunity to sell the “idea” that you are worth admitting to the so-so school or program.
+Your personal statement is an opportunity to sell the “idea” that you are worth admitting to the said school or program you wish to enroll in.

 It is an opportunity to tell the admission officers that you are the real deal.